donomii/throff/README.md

 Native wrapper types usually will not work this way, since it is not possible to make a string representation for something like a database handle.
 They have a descriptive string that might be meaningful sometimes (e.g. for filehandles), but usually not.

-## Symbol Representations
+## Tokens

-Symbol representation is used for manipulating source code.
-Requesting symbol output of data returns the commands needed to recreate the data, rather than their string representation.
-Symbol output is most useful for EVAL, and can be used to send program code over network sockets.
+Tokens used for manipulating source code.
+Printing a token returns the commands needed to recreate the token, rather than the string representation.
+Tokens are most useful for EVAL, and can be used to send program code over network sockets.

-FIXME rename "symbol representation" to something less confusing.
+Internally, tokens are just strings, but they are printed differently.

 ## The Datatypes in Detail